 Islands Trust Conservancy (Lower Mt.
 Erskine Nature Reserve).
 In addition to monitoring, maintaining, and signing the trails in the provincial parks, the club has managed the trails in the Islands Trust Conservancy's Lower Mt.
 Erskine Nature Reserve since 2001.
-This involves clearing the trails of debris when strong winds, like the one in December 2018, bring down trees to obscure the trails.
-Of course many others who regularly use these trails also help maintain them.
+This involves clearing the trails of debris when strong winds like the one in December 2018 bring down trees to obscure the trails.
+Of course we get help from the many anonymous people who regularly use these trails.
 This reserve resulted from the donation of land by Jack Fisher who lived nearby and was a keen member of the SSTNC.

 PARC.
 The club has worked with our local parks and recreation department (PARC) for years.
 We've always had an official representative on PARC's now dormant Trails Advisory Committee, and several of our members have also been members of that committee.
 In 2003 the club partnered with PARC to fund over 65 signs to identify the island's trails and beach accesses.
+This was the first time all of our public trails were so identified.
+The signs were entirely designed and made by volunteers, most of whom were club members.